ViMMRC 2.0 -- Enhancing Machine Reading Comprehension on Vietnamese Literature Text: Methodology

 \subsection{Multi-stage Learning}

+Tan et al. \cite{10.1145/3453185} introduce a novel two-stage framework for BERT that performed well on the multiple-choice task.
+The two-stage framework consists of two main phases: pre-training and fine-tuning.
+The pre-training stage constructs a masked language model on a large-scale corpus that covers the domain for other downstream tasks.
+The fine-tuning task adapts the pre-trained language model to a specific task such as the multiple-choice task.
+The MMM \cite{jin2020mmm} has a similar idea to the two-stage framework since it employs the Coarse-tuning and Multi-task Learning stages.
 We follow the MMM framework \cite{jin2020mmm} for multi-stage and multi-task learning for the multiple-choice reading comprehension on the ViMMRC 2.0 dataset.
-Due to the lack of addition in-domain dataset, we did not use the proportional multi-task learning strategy, but sequential fine-tuning of our model on only the target dataset via MRC task fine-tuning stage instead.
+Due to the lack of addition in-domain dataset, we did not use the proportional multi-task learning strategy, but sequential fine-tuning of our model on only the target dataset via the MRC task fine-tuning stage instead.
 Figure \ref{fig_multi_stage} illustrates the two-stage procedure to train our model.
 This procedure consists of two main stages as follows:

-\begin{itemize} \item Coarse-tuning stage with NLI task: According to \cite{jin2020mmm}, the NLI task, which is trained on an out-of-domain dataset, shows robustness results in improving the performance of the multiple-choice reading comprehension task.
-Therefore, we use the ViNLI \cite{huynh-etal-2022-vinli} - an open-domain natural language inference on Vietnamese texts constructed from 800 online news articles with 13 different topics to train the NLI models for coarse tuning in this stage. \item Fine-tuning stage with MRC task: In this stage, we combine the parameters from the NLI stage with the pre-trained language model and fine-tune them sequentially for the multiple-choice reading comprehension task on the ViMMRC 2.0 dataset. \end{itemize}
+\begin{itemize} \item \textbf{Coarse-tuning stage with NLI task}: According to \cite{jin2020mmm}, the NLI task, which is trained on an out-of-domain dataset, shows robustness results in improving the performance of the multiple-choice reading comprehension task.
+Therefore, we use the ViNLI \cite{huynh-etal-2022-vinli} - an open-domain natural language inference on Vietnamese texts constructed from 800 online news articles with 13 different topics to train the NLI models for coarse tuning in this stage.
+The ViNLI consists of three labels: \textit{contradiction}, \textit{entailment}, and \textit{neutral} for determining the entailment between the premise and the hypothesis sentences \cite{huynh-etal-2022-vinli}. \item \textbf{Fine-tuning stage with MRC task}: In this stage, we combine the parameters from the NLI stage with the pre-trained language model and fine-tune them sequentially for the multiple-choice reading comprehension task on the ViMMRC 2.0 dataset. \end{itemize}

 In addition, we apply the multi-step attention network (MAN) as a proposed top-level classifier in \cite{jin2020mmm} to calculate the attention score between the reading passage and the pair of questions and options as the answers.
 To represent the passages, questions, and options to a vector of tokens, we use the BERTology pre-trained language models, as mentioned in Section 4.1.